Saifurrahmanemon/Quizee/README.md

 # QUIZEE 🚀🚀

-Quizee is a free and open-source full stack quiz application that lets user play free, paid quizzes and authorized admins can create,update, manage and calculate revenue inside an amazing dashboard 💰💸
+Quizee is a free and open-source full-stack quiz application that lets users play free, paid quizzes and authorized admins can create, update, manage and calculate revenue inside an amazing dashboard. 💰💸

 ## Introduction